jhh/sf/docs/resources.md

 ### Installing Python

+- Stryke Force Development Loaner Laptop : Ask a mentor about using one of our pre-configured laptops.
+A great option!
 - [Stryke Force Installation Guide](tools.md) : This provides instructions for installing Python with OpenCV.

 ### Learning Python

-- [Trinket.io](https://trinket.io) : An easy way to run Python in the browser.
+- [Trinket.io Hour of Python](https://hourofpython.com) : This set of tutorials is a quick and easy introduction to Python and an easy way to run Python in the browser.
 It includes visual introduction to code using the Python programming language and Turtles.
+- [Codecademy Python](https://www.codecademy.com/learn/python) : A really good website for learning Python and comes recommended by Stryke Force students.
-- [Computer Science Circles](http://cscircles.cemc.uwaterloo.ca/) : This website teaches computer programming using Python.
+- [Computer Science Circles](http://cscircles.cemc.uwaterloo.ca/) : This website teaches computer programming using Python and is an alternative to Codecademy.
 It has online exercises that are clear and easy to follow.
-- [CheckiO](https://checkio.org) : A game where you code in Python.
+- [CheckiO](https://checkio.org) : A popular programming game where you code in Python.
+This site provides a huge number of fun problems to solve to increase your understanding of programming but they can by tricky until you have a good grasp of basic Python.
+Start with one of the tutorials above.

 ### Using Python